splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-activities.md

 Over the next few activities, we're going to be creating a store's POS database to manage transactions and stock.
 Here we're going to set up the main input loop into separate functions, similarly to what we did in the earlier parts for our calculator.

 As a start for our store POS database, we're going to have to start with the backbone of the application, which will handle printing "screens" to the terminal, handling user input for numbers, as well as changing screens based on those input numbers.
 Your program should ensure whatever input taken by the user is valid.
-At any input point, the user should be able to return to the main screen or quit the application.
+One last thing to include is a print staff screen which allows users to input staff details, and then prints them out.
 Make sure you're splitting up your code into functions!

 Your program should: